-The Certificate III in Hospitality will give you the skills and knowledge to become a food and beverage attendant or work behind a bar, with the view to becoming a team leader or gaining supervisory role in a restaurant/hotel/venue.
+The Certificate III in Hospitality will give you the skills and knowledge to become a food and beverage attendant or work behind a bar in organisations such as restaurants, hotels, motels, clubs, pubs, cafés, and coffee shops.

 Career opportunities, include: